alimness/sabbath-school-resources/src/en/aij/2025-00-bb-pb/part-2/09-the-sabbath-school-lessons/09-04-lesson-four-a-special-baby.md

 As your baby grows, he will understand that God loves him.
 Look for opportunities throughout your day to show and tell him that God loves him too.
 Sing to him, smile, use kind words, and talk about Baby Jesus.

-Listen to, and sing along with, the recordings of the songs in the program, which can be found at www.aliveinjesus.info.
-You may like to begin with just a few songs and props when your baby is very young and increase to more songs when he is older.
+Listen to, and sing along with, the recordings of the songs in the program, which can be found below and at www.aliveinjesus.info.
+You may like to begin with just a few songs and props when your baby is very young and increase to more songs when she is older.

 ---